KxSystems/docs/docs/kb/faq.md

 Column names cannot be parameters of a qSQL query.
 Use [functional queries](../basics/funsql.md) in such cases.

-## Does q use stored procedures?
+## Stored procedures

-Any suitable user-defined function can be used in a query.
+Any suitable lambda can be used in a query.

 ```q
 q)f:{[x] x+42}